Breece Hall

 Breece Maelik Hall (born May 31, 2001) is an American professional football running back for the New York Jets of the National Football League (NFL).
-He played college football for the Iowa State Cyclones, where he was a two-time All-American and Big 12 Offensive Player of the Year.
-Hall was selected by the Jets in the second round of the 2022 NFL draft.
+Hall played college football for the Iowa State Cyclones, where he was a two-time All-American and Big 12 Offensive Player of the Year.
+He was selected by the Jets in the second round of the 2022 NFL draft.

 Early life

 Hall was born in Omaha, Nebraska and grew up in Wichita, Kansas, attending Wichita Northwest High School.
 Hall was named first-team All-Metro and first-team All-State after rushing for 2,082 yards and scoring 36 total touchdowns in his junior season.
 As a senior, Hall rushed for 2,127 yards and 29 touchdowns and was again named first-team All-State and the Wichita Metro Player of the Year.